-I Majorly Cut Down My Beauty Routine & Here's What Happened To My Skin
+I Only Used 10 Beauty Products For 5 Weeks & Here's What Happened To My Skin

 When it comes to my beauty routine, I wouldn't exactly call myself a minimalist.
 At any given moment, I have about four different cleansers in my regular rotation, a solid selection of toners and serums to test when the mood strikes, and a slumber party-ready face mask selection.
 And as for my makeup bag, it's more like a dress-up box: endless options to play with.